COVID-19 and your mortgage

 It can help if you have any changes to your situation, such as unexpected household costs or other changes to your income.

 However, it’s important to remember that the amount you pay each month will go up after a payment holiday.
 This is to cover the payments and interest charges you’ll miss when you take a break, so you should only apply for one if you are finding it hard to keep up with your payments.

+If the coronavirus has affected your income and you need some breathing space, we have ways to support you.
 Find out more about how we can support you.Back to top

 What is a part payment holiday?

 This is where you pay less than your usual amount for up to 3 months.

 Rather than taking a full payment holiday, where you make no payments at all, you agree to make a fixed, reduced payment.
 With this option, your monthly payment and the amount you pay back overall will be lower than if you take a full payment holiday.

 We are no longer offering part payment holidays.
 If you want to extend a current part payment holiday you might be able to take a full payment holiday and make partial payments during the payment holiday period.
 Find out more about applying for a payment holiday.Back to top

 Can I take a payment holiday or part payment holiday?

 Extensions to payment holidays must follow straight on from the current one and must end by 31st July 2021.
 In total you can take a maximum of 6 months payment holidays.